zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 The [AP Stylebook](https://www.zachmccabe.com/beijing/bts/style-guide.html) might be Religion, but that good book provides no advice on typefaces, [line length](http://maxdesign.com.au/articles/em/) or other UI issues.

 [Butterick](https://practicaltypography.com/line-length.html) and the [BBC](http://www.bbc.co.uk/academy/journalism/skills/digital-journalism/article/art20141202144618106) did have some ideas.
+An English-language paragraph should be between 45 and 60 characters wide.

 For the V2 field guide, I needed to step back and reorganize the book's structure once again.
 Abby Covert's book, ["How to make sense of any mess"](http://www.howtomakesenseofanymess.com/) and Craig Mod's [essays](https://craigmod.com/essays/to_make_a_book_walk_on_a_book/) were very helpful.